wso2/docs-apk/en/docs/catalogs/samples/api-cr.md

   organization: apk-org
 ```

-Refer [Manage API]({{base_path}}/en/latest/create-api/create-and-deploy-apis/rest/create-rest-api-using-crs/) for more information on how to configure API.
+Refer [Manage API]({{base_path}}/en/latest/create-api/create-and-deploy-apis/rest/create-rest-api-using-crs/) for more information on how to configure APIs.